-The newest round of rumors about GTA 6's release date, backed by multiple journalists, suggests that a 2023 launch is probably premature.
-These guesses suggest that a 2024 or 2025 launch is more likely.
-Part of what might be pushing GTA 6 into further off years is Rockstar's efforts to combat crunch culture which has plagued its past launches, notably towards the end of development on Red Dead Redemption 2.
+Altogether, the rumors suggest that a 2024 or 2025 launch is likely, but part of what might be pushing GTA 6 into further off years is Rockstar's efforts to combat crunch culture which has plagued its past launches, notably towards the end of development on Red Dead Redemption 2.

 Will it come to PC?

 It's a pretty solid bet.
 Rockstar's past with PC versions has been a bit erratic, but the immense popularity of both GTA 5 and Red Dead Redemption 2 on PC is a great reason for Rockstar to take the platform seriously.

 And it seems like Rockstar feels the same, considering it released the Rockstar Games Launcher on PC in 2019.
 It's hard to believe the studio would release its own games launcher if it didn't plan on hosting its future games there, including an assumed GTA 6.
 That said, we can probably expect a gap between the release of GTA 6 on consoles and PC.
 It took GTA 5 a year and a half to come to PC, and RDR2's gap was almost a year as well.